 What is the Young Philosophers Lecture Series?

-Both the research talk and the introductory talk will be podcast (in video and audio formats).
-We hope that podcasting will turn this lecture series into something that genuinely serves young philosophers by giving them experience and massive exposure to the philosophical community.
+Video of both the research talk and the introductory talk will be posted online so that anyone may view the talks..
+We hope this will turn this lecture series into something that genuinely serves young philosophers by giving them experience and massive exposure to the philosophical community.
 This should also serve professional philosophers by giving them easy access to the work of some of the best new up and coming philosophers.
 By having each young philosopher also give an introductory talk, we will serve people who have a more casual interest in philosophy.

 Something for EVERYONE